“What a week!” my Santa Rosa son Sam said.

 More than 1,700 homes are lost and 17,000 acres are scorched.
 It is a tragedy beyond comprehension.

-During the week of October 9 to 16, the daily Facebook updates from Spring Lake Village continued and I clung to the human interest stories.
+During the week of October 9 to 16, Sharon York, Executive Director of Spring Lake Village, delivered daily updates at two o’clock on Facebook.
+I clung to the human interest stories.
 One was of the 11 cats still wandering around SLV.
 They were being fed, watered, and petted.
 Dennis, head of the maintenance department, had taken a pet bird, Felix, in his cage, with his cover, home with him.

-During the early part of the week, I noticed I couldn’t get warm.
+In the early part of the week, I noticed I couldn’t get warm.
 My hands, feet, and ears were cold even though I had plenty of clothing during the days and warm blankets at night.
-You know how older people are often cold and keep their homes too hot.
+Y Older people are often cold and keep their homes overly warm.
 I wondered if that was happening to me.
 Then, later in the week, I realized the weather had not changed. but I was warm again.
 “Must be that you were in some shock, Donna,” a friend surmised.
 Maybe so.

 I was sleepy every afternoon and hardly awake enough in the evening to put on my pajamas.
 But in bed, I was restless, unable to sleep well.
 By Saturday, I was back to alert days and drowsing nights.
 What was that all about?